simonkojima/scab-python/docs/index.rst

-.. pyscab documentation master file, created by sphinx-quickstart on Tue May  3 13:39:18 2022.
+.. pyscab documentation master file, created by sphinx-quickstart on Wed Jun  1 21:01:05 2022.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-documentation of pyscab
+Welcome to pyscab's documentation!
 ==================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
-   :numbered:

-   pyscab
-   info/latency_test
+   modules

 Indices and tables
 ==================